taralbpatel/Mist4610GroupProject1/README.md

 Query 6 allows the resort to determine what guests are contributing the most to each activity’s revenue.
 The resort may use this information to reward guests who spend the most on activities by offering special prizes and promotions, creating guest loyalty and creating an incentive to reserve even more.

-7. Query 7 lists the amount of dining reservations per guest and the revenue generated per guest.
+7. Query 7 lists the the amount of dining reservations per guest and the average amount of guests these reservations have.

 ![Screen Shot 2023-03-31 at 5 03 39 PM](https://user-images.githubusercontent.com/128402101/229229798-8384cdf5-51fd-416a-a52d-ba0a400d29ce.png)

-Query 7 allows the resort to see how much customers are spending on their vacation as well as how many dining reservations people are making at the resort as opposed to nearby external restaurants.
+Query 7 allows the resort to see how many guests they should plan to seat, how the tables should be set up, and can lead to the resort figuring out how much revenue should be expected for the average visit.

-8. Query 8 lists
+8. Query 8 lists the amount of guests that get new rooms.

 ![Screen Shot 2023-03-31 at 5 04 05 PM](https://user-images.githubusercontent.com/128402101/229229931-5984c9ad-3088-4fe5-9cf0-a112d86e2374.png)

-Query 8 allows
+Query 8 allows the resort to know the quality of each room, how well cleaning services are keeping up with the rooms, and guage how satisfied customers are with their rooms.

 9. Query 9 lists all the rooms along with their average room view rating if the rating is above a 4 star.
 Additionally, the query is sorted by the view rating and arranged in descending order.